 New job.
 New career.
 And a new health savings account (HSA).
 This scenario can play out often over the course of your life.
 The average person changes jobs 5.7 times just between the ages of 18 and 24.
 We change jobs less as we get older, but the average is still 1.9 times between ages 45 and 52.

 Since HSAs are employee-owned, they stay with you even when you leave your employer.
 The funds are yours.
 As you change jobs, you may have two, three, four, or more of these accounts open.
-Here are a few options below, or watch our episode of Benefits Buzz where we cover what you can do with multiple HSAs.
+We've outlined a few options below, or watch our episode of Benefits Buzz where we cover what you can do with multiple HSAs.

 For our participants who are moving to an HSA by WEX, we have an HSA Transfer Request Form.
 They simply complete the form to transfer funds from their former custodian to us.